vinigmoraes/vinigmoraes/README.md

 ## Hello There 😃

-I'm Vinícius Gonçalves Moraes 🇧🇷 , I have been working as programmer since 2013, mostly of my experience was build in startup companies.
+I'm Vinícius Gonçalves Moraes 🇧🇷 , I have been working as a programmer since 2013, mostly of my experience was build in startup companies.

-My focus in software development is Backend, but if needed I can handle some development in Frontend, mostly of my experience was coding using Kotlin and Python, but now I'm totally focused in learn Typescript.
+My focus in software development is Backend, but if necessary I can handle some development in Frontend, mostly of my experience was coding using Kotlin and Python, but now I'm totally focused in learn Typescript.

 Currently I'm working at [Drip](https://usedrip.com.br/) as Senior Software Engineer.